ppsp-team/PyHKBs/README.md

 - Initial experiment with toy model [2022-07-05, [helloworld.py](helloworld.py)]

+- Implement HKB equation and illustrate properties [2022-07-06, [basicHKB.py](basicHKB.py)]

-- Implement HKB with two oscillators
+- Implement HKB with composed of two oscillators

 - Simulate a network of oscillators with a HKB coupling matrix ($a_{i,j}, b_{i,j}$)